slidenerd/ec2-mean-test/EC2.md

 ## Step 1: Choose Amazon Machine Image
 ![step 1: choose amazon machine image](https://imgur.com/buMqscB.png)
  1. Notice how the **"Free tier only"** option on the left is checked.
+ 2. Also notice on the right hand side of the screen, we got a bunch of select buttons and some of them have an option 64-bit x86 and 64-bit arm.
+ 3. EC2 offers x86 and ARM p

 ## Delete a file